Benjamin Flanders

 Benjamin Franklin Flanders (January 26, 1816 - March 13, 1896) was a teacher, politician and planter in New Orleans, Louisiana.
 In 1867, he was appointed by the military commander as the 21st Governor of Louisiana during Reconstruction, a position which he held for some six months.
-He was the second and, as of 2025, the last Republican mayor of New Orleans, Louisiana.
+He was the second and, as of 2025, the last Republican mayor of New Orleans.

 Early life

 Flanders was born in Bristol, New Hampshire.
 At the age of twenty-six, he graduated from Dartmouth College in Dartmouth, New Hampshire.

-In January 1843 he moved to New Orleans and read law under Charles M. Emerson.
+In January 1843, he moved to New Orleans and read law under Charles M. Emerson.
 The following year he left this study to become a schoolteacher and principal.
 In 1845, Flanders became editor of New Orleans Tropic, a local newspaper.
-In 1847 he married Susan H. Sawyer in Bristol, New Hampshire.
+In 1847, he married Susan H. Sawyer in Bristol, New Hampshire.
 She returned with him to New Orleans, where they had six children together.

 Political career

 Flanders became active in politics, elected as a Democratic alderman representing the 3rd Municipal District of New Orleans, serving from 1847 to 1852.
 In 1852, he was selected as the secretary and treasurer of the New Orleans, Opelousas and Great Western Railroad, a position he held until 1862.
 In 1861, he fled New Orleans, leaving his family behind.
 He had opposed secession, and sentiment against Unionists was very strong.

 Flanders made his way to Cairo, Illinois; Columbus, Ohio; and eventually, New York City.
 He did not return to New Orleans until April 1862, when the city was captured by Union troops.
 On July 20, he was appointed by the military government as New Orleans City Treasurer.
 He served until his election to Congress on December 3, 1862.
 He was elected along with Michael Hahn as at-large Representatives of Louisiana, assuming the seat left vacant after J. E. Bouligny's term expired in 1861.
 Flanders and Hahn were not seated in Congress until the last fifteen days of their terms on February 17, 1863.

 On July 13, 1863, Flanders was made the Captain of Company C, 5th Regiment Louisiana Volunteers, a Union Army unit.
 He was honorably discharged in August 1863, when he was appointed a Special Agent of the United States Treasury Department of the Southern Region by Secretary of the Treasury Salmon P. Chase.
 He held this position until 1866.
 While in office, he generated commissions for the government by selling confiscated cotton from Confederate plantations.
 The Department of Treasury controlled licensing of cotton brokers, trying to regulate the market, but a black market flourished for the lucrative sale of cotton.